 As an actor, Sabrina has been seen in Mom at Sixteen, Flashpoint, System Crash, Plastic Makes Perfect and The A- List, and she also was a contender on Last Comic Standing.
 She also made her Comedy Central debut on Adam Devine’s House Party, and joined the cast of Transparent for a climatic role in the show’s third season.

-Sabrina’s TED talk on the importance of honesty and embracing diversity was featured on numerous websites, including Upworthy.
+Sabrina’s TED talk on the importance of honesty and embracing diversity was featured on numerous websites, including on Upworthy.